Grinding and Polishing Workers, Hand

 -

-Sounds, Noise Levels Are Distracting or Uncomfortable — 72% responded “Every day.”
+Exposed to Sounds, Noise Levels that are Distracting or Uncomfortable — 72% responded “Every day.”

 -